 (c) Where a partnership or firm composed of attorneys or patent or trademark agents has been indicated as representative to the International Bureau, it shall be regarded as one representative.

-(2) [Appointment of the Representative] (a) The appointment of a representative may be made in the international application, or in a subsequent designation or a request under Rule 25.
+(2) [Appointment of the Representative] (a) The appointment of a representative may be made in the international application or in a subsequent designation or in a request under Rule 25.

 (b) The appointment of a representative may also be made in a separate communication which may relate to one or more specified international applications or international registrations of the same applicant or holder.
 The said communication shall be presented to the International Bureau